maxtaco/tamejs/README.md

 ```

 We need to be careful about when the value of an iterator `i` is
 bound.
-We would like it to be fixed at the time of the defer
+We would like it to be fixed at the time of the deferral,
-creation, and not at the time of the defer fulfillment.
+and not at the time the deferral is fulfilled.
 The
 `capture` environment does just that, and is just syntactic sugar for
 the JavaScript: